 If you would like to be considered for financial aid, applicants are required to complete the College Scholarship Services CSS/Financial Aid Profile, by January 15th in order to receive a financial aid package with, or shortly after the February 15th notification deadline.

 Please note that the FAFSA must be filed by February 15 to be considered for all Federal or State Aid programs.
 Due to the quick processing of Early Decisions II applications, we do not recommend filing the FAFSA paper application for these applicants.
 Filing by paper will add at least two weeks to the processing time, and will affect our ability to deliver a financial aid package with your admissions decision.

 All accepted students who submit their data by the deadline will receive a financial aid package with, or shortly following, their acceptance notification.
 Any students who are eligible for merit scholarships will also be notified in that time frame.

 Early Decision I (November 15 application deadline) applicants will be notified of their admission decision by December 15.
 Early Decision II (January 15 application deadline) applicants will be notified of the decision by February 15.

 If you are accepted under the Early Decision Plan, you will also receive an estimated financial aid package which may include merit- and need-based awards.

-Upon your acceptance and review of your financial aid package, a $400 deposit is due to Stevens by January 9, 2012 for Early Decision I, and March 12, 2012 for Early Decision II.
+Upon your acceptance and review of your financial aid package, a $400 deposit is due to Stevens by the deadline listed on the admissions timeline.
 Deposits are payable by mail (check or money order), telephone (Visa, MasterCard, and American Express), or in person (cash, check, money order, or credit card).

 Note: While early decision candidates may initiate applications to other colleges, if you are accepted under one of the early decision plans and commit to Stevens, then you must immediately withdraw all other applications and submit no new applications.